| | |

 4. Rooftop Dining – The Ultimate Experience

 Marrakech is all about rooftops, and you’ll want to enjoy at least one meal with a view.
-Some top picks include:
+The city’s skyline is a mesmerising mix between the terracotta rooftops, minarets, and the distant Atlas Mountains.
+You’ll find countless spots to choose from, but some of my top picks include:

 • Le Jardin – A hidden oasis in the Medina serving delicious Moroccan dishes.